Fewest-Switches Surface Hopping with Combined Deep Learning Potential and Long Short-Term Memory Network Propagator for Simulating Realistic Photochemical Processes: RESULTS AND DISCUSSION

 \subsection{Representative trajectories}

 It has been observed previously that comparison between reference and predicted sequences is insufficient to validate the performance of LSTM because of the accumulated prediction errors during time evolution.
 Here we selected representative test trajectories for two test systems and examined time evolution of $\rho_{00}$ driven by conventional FSSH or constructed LSTM.
 The time-dependent values of $x_{log\Delta E}$ during LSTM-driven simulations were also detected because this input feature is relevant to a threshold of surface hopping.
-Any transition event would be rejected if the energy gap was larger than 10 kcal/mol, corresponding to a positive value of $x_{log\Delta E}$.
-In contrast, a very negative $x_{log\Delta E}$ usually suggests strong coupling between two electronic states.
+Any transition event would be rejected if the energy gap was larger than 10 kcal/mol, corresponding to a positive value of $x_{log\Delta E}$. { While this threshold is suitable for the current systems, we acknowledge its potential limitations for reactions involving possible significant decay at larger energy gaps, for which the LSTM model should be retrained using a supplemental reference trajectory.} In contrast, a very negative $x_{log\Delta E}$ usually suggests strong coupling between two electronic states.

 The simulation results of $\mathrm{CH_2NH}$ can be seen in Figure \ref{fig:Allrepresentative}.
 We mainly focused on the significant coupling within the time intervals of 30-36, 52-60 and 75-105 fs.
 First of all, consistency between reference and LSTM trajectories around the time period of the first surface hopping is essential.
 As shown in Figure \ref{fig:Allrepresentative}, both trajectories start in the $\mathrm{S}_1$ state and firstly switch to the ground state at about 35 fs, exhibiting the same pattern of time evolution of $\rho_{00}$.
 Then the reference trajectory undergoes three frequent transitions between 52 and 60 fs, finally returning to $\mathrm{S}_1$.
 LSTM captures the second but misses the third and fourth hopping events.
 Within the time interval of 75-105 fs, the values of $\rho_{00}$ strongly oscillate in both simulations, accompanied by an increasing deviation of LSTM from the reference data.
 Nevertheless, electron density matrix obtained using LSTM is comparable to the reference in the early stage of dynamic simulation.
 The overall performance of LSTM after 105 fs is still acceptable.
 Notably, the overestimation of $\rho_{00}$ between 130 and 140 fs may result in some decrease in simulated excited-state lifetime.
 Both trajectories converge to $\mathrm{S}_0$ at the end of simulations.